 Sharpen your observation skills: Pay close attention to details and look for subtle cues that might differentiate one entity from another.
 Practice active listening when engaging in conversations, focusing on the speaker's tone, body language, and choice of words.
 Develop your visual perception by studying art, nature, or design.
 Engage in activities that require attention to detail, such as puzzles, games, or crafts.
 The more you practice observing, the better you'll become at noticing subtle differences.

-For instance, if you're trying to distinguish between different species of birds, pay attention to their size, shape, plumage, song, and behavior.
+As an example, if you're trying to distinguish between different species of birds, pay attention to their size, shape, plumage, song, and behavior.
 Use binoculars to get a closer look and consult field guides to identify key characteristics.
 The more you observe, the better you'll become at recognizing different species.

 -